bjucps209/spring22-team2/README.md

 ## Known Issues
 * The gifs used for displaying controls on the Help Screen do not appear.
 The Code for this is functional with other gifs for unknown reasons
+* Attacks currently hit all enemies on screen

 ## Recording
 [Screen Recording]()